-Jules Haley – Counsellor and therapist, Walthamstow, East London, E17
+Jules Haley – Counsellor and qualified online therapist, Walthamstow, East London, E17

 Under the General Personal information Protection Regulations (GDPR) 2018 I am required by law to inform you about how I process and keep safe the personal information (data) I hold about you.
 I make every effort to keep all personal information confidential.
 Your personal information is stored securely and confidentially, and I am bound by the British Association for Counselling and Psychotherapy’s Ethical Framework for the Counselling Professions.
 If I discover there has been a breach of your personal information I will tell you as soon as possible.
 I am registered with the Information Commissioner’s Officer.

 Personal information I hold

 You have the right to know what personal information I hold, why I hold it, how it is stored, who has access to it, and for how long I hold it.
 I will keep the following personal information so that I can work safely and professionally with you, in line with the guidelines of the British Association for Counselling and Psychotherapy (BACP).